Walter Lingo

-Walter Lingo (October 12, 1890 – December 31, 1966) was an Airedale Terrier breeder from La Rue, Ohio.
+Walter Houston Lingo (October 12, 1890 – December 31, 1966) was an Airedale Terrier breeder from La Rue, Ohio.
 During the 1920s, he owned the Oorang Dog Kennels.
 As a way of promoting his kennels, Lingo financed a National Football League franchise, called the Oorang Indians in 1922.

+Biography

 Dog breeder

-Lingo bred his first litter when he was 9 years old in 1900.
+Walter Lingo was born October 12, 1890, in LaRue, Ohio.
+His father, Edward Lingo, ran a general store and dry goods business in that town.

+At the age of 9 he owned a spotted coon hound that became pregnant.
+Through his own volition he took out a 25-cent ad in a local hunting-and-trapping magazine offering puppies from the forthcoming litter for sale for $10 each, cash in advance.
+He received 12 orders for the 7 dog litter, issuing refunds for those who did not receive dogs but taking down names as possible buyers in the future.
+This positive early business experience set him down the road towards becoming a professional dog breeder.

+Lingo continued to sell dogs here and there throughout his school years, finally decided to embark on dog breeding as a profession in 1912, at the age of 22.

 Over time he bred and sought to create a stronger type of Airedale.
 His efforts resulted in the King Oorang breed of Airedale dogs.
 Lingo described the King Oorang as the "world's great all-around dog."
 Upon creating the King Oorang breed, Lingo embarked on a mail order business, selling his puppies to people throughout the Americas.
 Lingo spent most of his time breeding and training his championship Oorang Airedale dogs in LaRue.

 He expanded his breeding program to meet the enormous demand for Airedales by selling up to a thousand Airedale bitches to farmers throughout Ohio.
 Lingo took back the bitches for breeding and whelping, then returned them to their owners, while buying back the pups at a pre-agreed price.
 Lingo then resold the pups to buyers throughout the country.
 Reportedly Walter sold up to 15,000 Airedales per year, and by the mid-1920s he claimed to be spending $2,000 per month on advertising.